Shuffle/Shuffle-docs/docs/configuration.md

     SHUFFLE_SCALE_REPLICAS=1                                # The amount of worker container replicas PER NODE  (since 1.2.0) SHUFFLE_APP_REPLICAS=1                                  # The amount of app container replicas PER NODE     (since 1.2.1) SHUFFLE_MAX_SWARM_NODES=1                               # The max amount of swarm nodes shuffle can use     (since 1.3.2)
 ```

-To make swarm work, Please make sure that [these ports are open](https://docs.docker.com/engine/swarm/swarm-tutorial/#open-protocols-and-ports-between-the-hosts) on both your machines (to at least, both of these machines internally): 2377, 7946 and 4789
+To make swarm work, Please make sure that [these ports are open](https://docs.docker.com/engine/swarm/swarm-tutorial/#open-protocols-and-ports-between-the-hosts) on all your machines (to at least, both of these machines internally): 2377, 7946 and 4789

 **It is recommended to make sure that these ports are ONLY open internally just to be sure that everything is secure.**

-4. When all is done, take down the stack and pull it back up AFTER initializing swarm:
+2. When step 1 is configured, take down the stack and pull it back up AFTER initializing swarm:
 ```
 docker swarm init
 docker-compose down